 The first was Hall of Famer Didier Pitre, born in Valleyfield, Quebec, on Sept.
 1, 1883.
 He was a star for the Canadiens in the National Hockey Association before the franchise joined the NHL.
 He earned the nickname “Cannonball” because of his speed and booming slap shot and was part of the Canadiens’ first Stanley Cup win in 1916.
 He spent 15 total seasons with Montreal, playing in 127 NHL games before retiring in 1923.

 The most recent Sept.
 1 birthday boy to play in the league was Otto Koivula.
-The 23-year-old Finnish-born winger made his league debut with the New York Islanders during the 2019-20 season.
-He has yet to register his first NHL point in 12 games.
+The 24-year-old Finnish-born winger made his league debut with the New York Islanders during the 2019-20 season.
+He has two points in 20 NHL games.

 On Sept.
 1, 1964, Brian Bellows had the best career out of these 20 players.
 He played in 1,118 games with five different teams between 1987 and 1998.
 He scored 485 goals and 1,022 points and won a Stanley Cup with the Canadiens in 1993.